Obby1/Redux-React-Router-Shop/README.md

 - Product listing
 - Add and remove products from the shopping cart
 - View product details
-- View total cost and number of items in the cart
+- View total cost and number of items in the cart & nav
+- Save cart data to local storage

 ## Setup and Installation